 Common Mistakes to Avoid in Parallel Indexing

 Parallel indexing is a valuable technique for maintaining navigational accuracy and ensuring safe ship navigation.
-Despite its benefits, even seasoned navigators can fall into common pitfalls.
+Despite its prevalence, even seasoned navigators can fall into common pitfalls.
 Recognizing these errors and adopting best practices can optimize the use of parallel indexing for enhanced safety.

 Incorrect Plotting of Index Lines